zhangmozhi/mrs/README.md

 Mozhi Zhang, Wei Wang, Budhaditya Deb, Guoqing Zheng, Milad Shokouhi, Ahmed Hassan Awadallah. _A Dataset and Baselines for Multilingual Reply Suggestion_.

-If you find this repostiroy useful, please cite:
+If you find MRS useful, please cite:
 ```
 @inproceedings{zhang-2021-mrs,
 	Title = {A Dataset and Baselines for Multilingual Reply Suggestion},